Continue reading on DataGuidance with:

 Violation of any of the provisions above is a felony, resulting in imprisonment and loss of voting rights.

 Tennessee has a limited law that protects health information from being used by solicitors of legal services to patients. §47-18-3001 et seq. of Part 30 of Chapter 18 of Title 47 of the Tenn.
-Code prohibits the use of protected health information to offer legal services to the subject of that information without the subject's authorisation.
-A wilful violation of this Section may result in a Class A misdemeanour or a Class C felony, punishable by fines and imprisonment, under Tenn.
+Code prohibits the use of protected health information to offer legal services to the subject of that information without the subject's authorization.
+A willful violation of this Section may result in a Class A misdemeanor or a Class C felony, punishable by fines and imprisonment, under Tenn.
 Code §47-18-3003.

-Tennessee recently passed an Insurance Data Security Act, under §56-2-1001 et seq. of Part 10 Chapter 2 of Title 56 of the Tenn.
-Code, that requires insurance carriers to take steps to protect consumers' financial information, as well as their medical and personal information.
-Under the new law, insurance carriers must:
+The Insurance Data Security Law, under §56-2-1001 et seq. of Part 10 Chapter 2 of Title 56 of the Tenn.
+Code, requires insurance carriers to take steps to protect consumers' financial information, as well as their medical and personal information.
+Under the law, insurance carriers must:

-- identify internal or external threats that could result in unauthorised access, transmission, disclosure, misuse, or destruction of consumers' private information;
+• identify internal or external threats that could result in unauthorized access, transmission, disclosure, misuse, or destruction of consumers' private information;

-Currently, this is the only state law that expressly protects financial information, and it applies only to insurance carriers.
-Banks in Tennessee are subject to the Gramm-Leach-Bliley Act of 1999 and other federal regulations regarding the confidentiality of banking information.
+Banks in Tennessee are subject to the GLBA and other federal regulations regarding the confidentiality of banking information.

-Currently there is no law in Tennessee that relates to online privacy or data protection or regulates online advertising.
-The Children's Online Privacy Protection Act of 1998, requires certain website and online service providers to obtain verifiable parental consent before collecting, using, or disclosing personal information from minors under the age of 13, but no law currently protects the information of those over 13 in Tennessee.
+Currently, there is no law in Tennessee that relates to online privacy or data protection or regulates online advertising.
+The Children's Online Privacy Protection Act of 1998 ('COPPA'), requires certain websites and online service providers to obtain verifiable parental consent before collecting, using, or disclosing personal information from minors under the age of 13, but no law currently protects the information of those over 13 in Tennessee.

 A violation of any provision of this law can result in damages to the receiver of the email of $10 per email or $5,000 per day.
 Electronic service providers who merely transmit emails are not held liable under this law.